 How to Make Your Relationship More Secure

 3) A combination of 1 and 2, also described as a ‘push and pull’ way of relating – one minute, pulling their partner close, and the next, pushing them away.

 These insecure ways of relating are common, so you are not alone if you (or your partner) experience this way of relating.
-That is not to say you are without heartache, as relationship insecurity can be hurtful, lonely, exhausting, and anxiety-provoking (you can read how relationship insecurity may develop in Three Reasons why You may Feel Insecure in Your Relationship).
-In this post, we discuss the underlying causes of relationship insecurity as starting points for improving relationship security.
+That is not to say you are without heartache, as relationship insecurity can be hurtful, lonely, exhausting, and anxiety-provoking.
+You can read how relationship insecurity may develop in Three Reasons why You may Feel Insecure in Your Relationship: In this post, we discuss the underlying causes of relationship insecurity as a starting point for improving relationship security.

+How to Make Your Relationship More Secure